 Contract management is the more traditional execution of the terms and conditions in the contract and management of contract anniversaries.

 Traditionally, procurement teams have been focused on getting the contract terms right from the beginning.
 SRM moves away from this approach and focuses on understanding how the agreement can benefit both parties going forward and what expectations are there, from both sides, for the lifetime of the agreement.
-This brings benefits for both supplier and buyer creating win-win partnerships through shared opportunities to grown, learn, add value and innovate.
+This brings benefits for both supplier and buyer creating win-win partnerships through shared opportunities to grow, learn, add value and innovate.

 At exceeding, we believe that supplier relationship management is of value for all strategic contracts, but is especially important if the perception is that value isn’t being received or performance is poor.
 We know organisations strive to achieve SRM but often there isn’t enough internal capacity to monitor the supplier relationship.